Top End

 With the inlet valves, the problem has not been so simple to solve, and diesel engine manufacturers have carried out extensive research to arrive at components which provide a satisfactory solution.
 That’s why it’s always best to source replacement valves from a reputable manufacture, who will have incorporated the latest proven materials and adopted the latest design innovations and manufacturing techniques for effective wear prevention.

-Potentially a more serious issue than valve face wear is valve face burning and guttering, which mainly occurs on the exhaust valves.
+The burning question Potentially a more serious issue than valve face wear is valve face burning and guttering, which mainly occurs on the exhaust valves.

 Guttering forms a deep channel in the valve head which – if let unresolved – may lead to cracks developing or even pieces breaking off the head.